flodhest/Rust2ReactCLI/README.md

 - **TypeScript-Based React App:** Generates a React app using TypeScript, providing strong static typing and an improved developer experience.

-- **Material-UI Integration:** Enhances the visual appeal and user experience by seamlessly incorporating Material-UI components.
+- **Material-UI I& Responsive Design:** Enhances the visual appeal and user experience by seamlessly incorporating Material-UI components.
 This integration ensures a cohesive and visually pleasing user interface, following best practices in design.

-- **Responsive Design:** Integrates media queries in the main stylesheet (`main.scss`) for optimal viewing experiences on various devices.
 Includes styles for mobile, tablets, and desktop, ensuring a responsive and adaptable user interface.

 - **SPA and Browser Router:** Transforms your React application into a Single Page Application (SPA), providing smooth and uninterrupted user navigation.
 The inclusion of a Browser Router enables efficient client-side routing, enhancing the overall user experience with seamless transitions between different views.